 Something that is clear, is that up to 30% of gallbladder removal patients continue to suffer from diarrhea, and many also experience abdominal discomfort.
 Patients who have undergone a cholecystectomy will be advised to remain adherent to a special diet only in the first few weeks following their surgery.
 However, they can avoid diarrhea and discomfort adhering to a low-fat, high-fiber diet after gallbladder removal taken in smaller portions more frequently.
 It is also prudent to eliminate spicy foods from the diet after gallbladder removal.

-Postcholecystectomy Syndrome refers to the occurrence of symptoms after the removal of the gallbladder.
+Postcholecystectomy Syndrome refers to the occurrence of symptoms after the removal of the gallbladder (cholecystectomy).
 It is seen in as many as 5-40% of those who have their gallbladder removed.
 The symptoms include abdominal pain, upper abdominal discomfort, flatulence and abdominal bloating.
 Most often it is due to stones present in the bile duct which were not taken care of during the removal of the gallbladder.
 Postcholecystectomy Syndrome occurs in the post-operative period and it can also manifest much later - after months or years after gallbladder removal.
 Postcholecystectomy Syndrome is not a completely accurate term because it includes a large number of disorders, both biliary and extra-biliary in origin, that may be unrelated to cholecystectomy.
 Up to 50% of Postcholecystectomy Syndrome patients suffer from organic pancreaticobiliary and/or gastrointestinal disorders, whereas the remaining patients are affected by psychosomatic or extra-intestinal diseases.
 Moreover, in 5% of patients who undergo laparoscopic cholecystectomy, the reason for chronic abdominal pain remains unknown.

-All the above mentioned factors are to be taken into consideration while planning he removal of your gallbladder.
+All the above-mentioned factors are to be taken into consideration while planning the removal of your gallbladder.
 Though these are some of the reasons to avoid gallbladder removal, one should remember that gallbladder removal should be avoided only when there is no clear indication for it, as in asymptomatic gallstones.
-But removal of the gallbladder should not be avoided when the person gets repeated attacks of pain due to gallstone disease and in case of severe inflammation of the gallbladder and large polyps of the gallbladder (which lead to cancer).
+But the removal of the gallbladder should not be avoided when the person gets repeated attacks of pain due to gallstone disease and in case of severe inflammation of the gallbladder and large polyps of the gallbladder (which lead to cancer).